ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/krakend-monitoring-with-grafana/index.md

 KrakenD is an ultra-performant open-source Gateway that can transform, aggregate, or remove data from multiple services, with linear scalability.

-I will explain how to monitor the status of KrakenD services with Grafana dashboard.
+I will explain how to monitor the status of KrakenD services with the Grafana dashboard.

 ![KrakenD Grafana Dashboard](./grafana-krakend.jpeg)

-Instead of creating a dashboard from scratch, we can use one of pre-configured dashboards available on grafana.com.
+Instead of creating a dashboard from scratch, we can use one of the pre-configured dashboards available on grafana.com.
 In this article, we will use the KrakenD dashboard with ID 5722, prepared by `dlopez`.
 If you want, you can customize the dashboard according to your needs.

 By default, this dashboard provides us with the following metrics: